RascalSoftware/RAT-Docs/source/advanced/customLanguages.rst

 ==============================

 RAT supports custom models written in MATLAB, Python or C++.

-Python functionality is useful as the more natural choice when using the python API, as well as making the wide range of Python libraries available within custom models.
+Between MATLAB and Python, the natural choice is to write a model in the same language as the the API you're using.
+This will also likely be faster, since there is no computational overhead due to running a different language.
+Another common reason for making a particular choice of language is to take advantage of particular software libraries available in certain languages.
-The reason for C++ is for pure speed, where very computationally demanding custom models calculations are required.
+The primary reason for C++ is for pure speed, where very computationally demanding custom models calculations are required.

 .. note::
-    Examples of using Python and C++ custom models can be found in the /examples/miscellaneous/alternativeLanguages folder
+    Examples of using Python and C++ custom models can be found in the /examples/miscellaneous/alternativeLanguages folder.

 ********************
 Python Custom Models